justinhchae/stocks/README.md

 * In class_data mode, we evaluate many stocks and apply MP to iterate through the entire training cycle for each stock in parallel.

+## Conclusions

+1. Feature engineering was the most complex part of this project.
+2. Standard models like ARIMA and Prophet do very well within the training range.
+3. LSTMs do okay, both with price and with sentiment, but underperform overall.
+4. High levels of variance in sentiment and in price have major impacts on model accuracy.
+5. Combination of a forecasting model with a reinforcement learning agent may be interesting.
+6. Despite lower accuracy for LSTMs, they still tracked the direction of movement and only missed the magnitude.

 ## Relevant Documentation

 * [PyTorch](https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html)